AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/content-fragment-models.md

 * **Allow Fragment Creation**

-  This allows the fragment author to create a new fragment based on the appropriate model.
+  This allows the fragment author to create a fragment based on the appropriate model.

   * **fragmentreferencecomposite** - allows the fragment author to build a composite, by selecting multiple fragments